archethic-foundation/archethic-docs/README.md

 using self discovery mechanism from incoming connection and network transactions.<br />
 The system is able to maintain a qualified vision of the network while limiting the generation of requests.

+## Contributions

+If you would like to contribute, please read our [Contribution](/contribution.md) page

 ---

 ![logo](./archethic.svg ':size=300*300')